 - Provide training, consultation, or technical support to school professionals named on the work plan as site partners, on evidence-based behavioral health practices for use with students

-- Under the direction of clinical research supervisors, assist with the development and implementation of a Social Emotional Learning Curriculum for school instructional staff and an Authentic Family Engagement Curriculum for community parents/caregivers
+- Under the direction of clinical research supervisors, assist with the implementation of a Social Emotional Learning Curriculum for school instructional staff and an Authentic Family Engagement Curriculum for community parents/caregivers

 - Develop and support implementation of an effective referral process that promotes programs and services offered at school and community organizations

 - Maintain strong working relationships with school administrators, teachers, school staff, students, and families

 - Complete reports and collect data in order to effectively plan, inform decision-making, and promote accountability by designated deadlines